College Freshman Mark Lindblom Duped Secret Service to Wander Around Mar-a-Lago While Trump Was There

 “I wanted to see how far I could get,” University of Wisconsin freshman Mark Lindblom told U.S. Magistrate William Matthewman in court, adding that he was sorry for wasting the time of Secret Service agents.

-The teenager then went through a “tunnel under State Road A1A” where Mar-a-Lago members go for beach access and stood in line with club members.
+Court documents state the teenager then went through the Ocean Boulevard tunnel where Mar-a-Lago members go for beach access and stood in line with club members.
+The access point had a sign that read, “United States Secret Service Restricted Area.”
 Lindblom’s attorney, Marcos Beaton, said his client was “wanded by Secret Service agents” with a metal detector and “he walked on through.”

-Assistant U.S. Attorney John McMillan told the court that the government found no “political, criminal or terroristic purpose” in the student's entry into the so-called Winter White House, adding that Lindblom’s actions were a “foolish decision he did on a lark.”
+Assistant U.S. Attorney John McMillan told the court that Lindblom was arrested while he wandered the grass near the club pool, and CBS12 reported that he was released on a $5,000 bond.
+McMillan said agents only found pictures that he took on his cellphone, and the government found no “political, criminal or terroristic purpose” for his actions.

+“It was a foolish decision he did on a lark,” McMillan said.

-Lindblom pleaded guilty for “entering or remaining in a restricted building or grounds” and could have been sentenced to six months in jail.
+Lindblom pleaded guilty to “entering or remaining in a restricted building or grounds” and could have been sentenced to six months in jail.

+A spokesperson for the University of Wisconsin confirmed to The Daily Beast that Lindblom was a student at the university and they were evaluating whether or not to take any disciplinary steps against him.
+Lindblom and Beaton have not yet responded to requests for comment.

+News of the teen’s entry onto Mar-a-Lago comes after 33-year-old Yujing Zhang was arrested earlier this year for breaching the resort when Trump was not on the premises.
+Zhang was reportedly found with malware-infected USB drives, numerous electronics, and cash on her person and in her hotel room.
+She was able to get past two Secret Service checkpoints by posing as an attendee to a Chinese friendship event, which Mar-a-Lago staff determined did not exist.